astudentinearth/darkwrite/docs/BUILDING.md

 # Building on Linux
 Darkwrite stores application data at `$XDG_CONFIG_HOME/io.github.astudentinearth.darkwrite` or `$HOME/.config/io.github.astudentinearth.darkwrite`.
 **Do NOT run Darkwrite with root privileges under any circumstances.
 Darkwrite doesn't access anywhere outside its configuration folder by default, but a bug in the backend might nuke your system, you never know.**
+A pic of your `neofetch` is highly appreciated when creating an issue.
 ## System dependencies
 Install the packages below that correspond to your distribution.
 (Source: Tauri Documentation) If you are feeling great today, also add Vim to make your day even better.